cltl/TeamRobot/README.md

-#Semantic, Emotional, Structural processor and Response Generator
+#SESaR

+##Semantic-, Emotional-, Structure Processor & Response Generator

+######A demo of a linguistic processor, built for the VPRO Robot project

+- 1

-- Entity URI mining
+- 2
-- Entity categorization (via the DBpedia URI)